No products in the cart.

 Acute injury warning signs

-Circulation, nerve and skin issues
+Circulation, nerve or skin concerns

-Nerve‑related and general health warning signs
+Nerve‑related or general health concerns

 Driving and this brace

-This is general information.
-It does not replace an assessment or diagnosis from someone who has examined you in person.
-This brace is one part of supporting and protecting the ankle and foot.
-Decisions about using it, and about your activity levels while wearing it, should take account of your diagnosis, any other health conditions and any treatments you are receiving.
-If you are unsure, it is always reasonable to speak with a doctor, physiotherapist or podiatrist who can advise on your particular situation.
-No brace can guarantee a cure or a specific outcome, but used in the right way it can help to make movement more manageable and safer while other parts of your treatment are in place.
-If in doubt, it is always safer to pause and ask.
+This information is general and doesn’t replace an in‑person assessment or diagnosis.
+The brace is one part of supporting and protecting the ankle and foot.
+Decisions about using it, and about your activity levels while wearing it, should take account of your diagnosis, any other health conditions and any treatments you’re receiving.
+If you’re unsure, it’s always reasonable to speak with a doctor, physiotherapist or podiatrist who can advise on your particular situation.

 Quick recap: what this brace offers